 If there’s a topic that has been discussed in online forums since time immemorial, it has to be Acceptance Criteria.
 While there is a lot of buzz around the term, a lot of organizations face trouble when writing the acceptance criteria.
 This throws the development team off balance.

 The result?
 Shoddy product increments.
-If you’re looking to learn about acceptance criteria, its purpose, types, its format, and more, then this blog post with the real-life acceptance criteria examples and user story templates will be your guide.
+If you’re looking to learn about acceptance criteria, its purpose, types, its format, and more — then this blog post with the real-life acceptance criteria examples and user story templates will be your guide.